Floozutter/cozycrypt/a1z26/README.md

 # A1Z26
-A simple substitution cipher which uses [1, 26] as a substitution alphabet.
+A simple substitution cipher that uses [1, 26] as a substitution alphabet.